Remembering Rep. Jim Hagedorn: A Good Guy Who Never Gave Up

 The humor and good nature of James Lee Hagedorn was apparent to the end.

-A stalwart supporter of conservative, Hagedorn was in Washington D.C., and touring the House gallery, when he decided to have some fun.
-Spying leftist firebrand Rep. Alexandra Ocasio-Cortez, D-N.Y., on the House floor, Hagedorn told her "I want to give my pal a surprise."
+A stalwart supporter of the conservative Hagedorn was in Washington, D.C., and touring the House gallery when his congressman decided to have some fun.
+Spying leftist firebrand Rep. Alexandra Ocasio-Cortez, D-N.Y., on the House floor, Hagedorn told her, "I want to give my pal a surprise."

 The two polar opposites put their arms around one another and waved to the gallery as if they were running mates on the same ticket.

-"But I could never get his attention," said Hagedorn, "He was too busy looking at the statues and portraits!"
+"But I could never get his attention," Hagedorn said.
+"He was too busy looking at the statues and portraits!"

-When Hagedorn was playing touch football with his friends at his parents’ home — just 17, at the time — he suddenly decided he wanted to be a congressman like his father.
-That's how the idea came to him, as he used to tell it.
+When Hagedorn was playing touch football with his friends at his parents' home — just 17, at the time — he suddenly decided he wanted to be a congressman like his father.
+That is how the idea came to him, as he used to tell it.

 His vision was cemented a few months later when his father arranged for him to meet one on one with his hero, President Ronald Reagan at the White House.